code-423n4/2023-01-reserve-findings/data/hl_-Q.md

 # Table of Contents

 - [L-01] Require() should be used instead of assert()
+- [L-02] Initialize function can be front-run
 - [NC-01] Use a more recent version of solidity
 - [NC-02] Best practice is to prevent signature malleability
+- [NC-03] Best practice is to use Solidity time instead of big numbers

 ## [L-01] Require() should be used instead of assert()